Skip to Main Content

 Psychological Assessment of Children

-• A series of interviews and tests to evaluate a child's strengths and weaknesses across many areas
+• A series of interviews, standardized tests, and questionnaires to evaluate a child's strengths and weaknesses across many areas

 • A child may need to see additional specialists to address specific concerns